Balancing our masculine and feminine energies for joy, power, and peace

 We're in a confusing time!!
 We have more opportunities to excel, to be anything we want without the limitations of previous generations.
 But too often I speak with women who are at least as over-worked and under-pleasured as their grandmothers were.
 We have fewer restrictions on who we can be, but far higher expectations for ourselves!

 I've been writing and thinking about feminine energy for over a decade.
 The Taoist philosophies and qigong practices I was studying seek to understand the interplay between opposites within a unified whole -- we know these are yin/yang or feminine/masculine.
-After the election this past November and the appalling behavior of our president-elect I began to articulate more clearly the kind of masculine energy I wanted in our leaders, whether they be male or female.
-And that has led me to offer this workshop at the Wild Woman Fest this year.
+After the election in 2016 and the shocking behavior of our president-elect I began to articulate more clearly the kind of masculine energy I wanted in our leaders, whether they be male or female.

 Don’t be confused here…When I talk about the masculine and feminine, I'm speaking about energies, not genders!
 Ideally humans learn to identify, strengthen, and harmonize our both masculine and feminine tendencies for a life of greater joy and wholeness.